jacques/docs.npmjs.com/content/getting-started/installing-npm-packages-globally.md

 <!--
-title: 08 - Installing npm packages globally
+title: 08 - How to install global packages
 featured: true
 -->

-# Installing npm Packages Globally
+# How to Install Global Packages

 There are two ways to install npm packages: locally or globally.
 You choose which kind of installation to use based on how you want to use the package.